BMscis/reach-tutorial/Documentation/Tutorial/Chapters/frontend/ImportingDependancies.md

 ```shell
 ./reach compile
 ```
-Reach will transpile the `index.rsh` file to `index.main.mjs` and output it to `build/index.main.mjs`.
+Reach will trans pile the `index.rsh` file to `index.main.mjs` and output it to `build/index.main.mjs`.
 The `index.main.mjs` file will contain all the code we need to interact with our backend contract.
 We can now import `index.main.mjs` into our application

 ```javascript
 import * as backend from './build/index.main.mjs';